marioschlosser/gpt-tournament/README.md

 # gpt-tournament
-Simulation of a tournament in the probabilistic programming language Church
+Simulation of a tournament in the probabilistic programming languages Church and WebPPL